Mediation Analysis Synthetic Control: Introduction

-MASC can be easily implemented by using existing SCM algorithms and any of the new extensions.
-Indeed, as we will discuss in more detail below, to identify the direct and indirect effects MASC re-weights control unit post-intervention outcomes by choosing weights that minimize the distance between treated and synthetic unit in pre-intervention observable characteristics (including pre-intervention values of the outcome and the mediator) as well as in post-intervention values of the mediator.
+MASC can be easily implemented by using existing SCM algorithms and any of the aforementioned new extensions (with the exception of \citealt{Ark2019}).
+Indeed, as we will discuss in more detail below, to identify the direct and indirect effects, MASC re-weights control unit post-intervention outcomes by choosing weights that minimize the distance between treated and synthetic unit in pre-intervention observable characteristics (including pre-intervention values of the outcome and the mediator) as well as in post-intervention values of the mediator.
 Intuitively, this allows us to mimic what would have happened to the treated unit in absence of the intervention if the mediator value were set to the potential mediator under treatment.
-As we mentioned above this is the main challenge of mediation analysis.
-Following \cite{Aba2010}, we illustrate MASC with a simple dynamic factor model with interactive fixed effects and show that both the direct and the indirect effects estimators are unbiased as the number of pre-intervention periods goes to infinity.
+As we mentioned above, this is the main challenge of mediation analysis.
+Following \cite{Aba2010}, we illustrate MASC with a simple dynamic factor model with interactive fixed effects and show that both the direct and the indirect effect estimators are unbiased as the number of pre-intervention periods goes to infinity.

-The rest of the paper is organized as follows: Section \ref{theor} introduces MASC; Section \ref{inf} proposes possible inference procedures; Section \ref{app} includes an empirical application to the introduction of the euro; and Section \ref{con} concludes.
+The rest of the paper is organized as follows: Section \ref{theor} introduces MASC; Section \ref{inf} proposes possible inference procedures; Section \ref{app} includes an empirical application to the introduction of Proposition 99; and Section \ref{con} concludes.
 All the technical proofs are relegated to the online appendix.